kaczmarczykkacper/Projects-Kacper-Kaczmarczyk/README.md

 [ENGLISH VERSION BELOW]

-Cześć!
-Zapraszam Cię na podróż przez moją drogę edukacyjną od technikum po studia, aż po projekt związany z analizą danych.
-Tutaj zgromadziłem wszystkie pliki związane z projektami oraz zadaniami, które reprezentują moje zainteresowania, umiejętności i rozwój na przestrzeni lat.
+Zapraszam do zapoznania się z moim portfolio, które przedstawia moją ścieżkę rozwoju – od edukacji w technikum, przez studia, aż po realizację projektu związanego z analizą danych.
+W tym miejscu znajdziesz dokumentację moich projektów, zadań oraz osiągnięć, które odzwierciedlają moje zainteresowania, umiejętności i postępy na przestrzeni lat.

-Od najwcześniejszych lat mojej edukacji kierowałem się pasją do zgłębiania wiedzy i eksplorowania nowych obszarów, szczególnie w zakresie IT, baz danych oraz social media.
-Technikum oraz studia były dla mnie czasem odkrywania różnorodnych dziedzin, a także budowania podstawowych umiejętności, które przydały mi się w dalszym rozwoju.
-Z czasem miałem możliwość zgłębiać bardziej zaawansowane zagadnienia związane z moją pasją.
-Jednym z najbardziej ekscytujących momentów mojej drogi było zaangażowanie się w projekt związany z analizą danych, a dzięki temu ukierunkowałem wizję na swoją ściężkę kariery.
+Już od początku swojej edukacji byłem zafascynowany zdobywaniem wiedzy i eksploracją nowych obszarów, szczególnie w dziedzinach IT, baz danych oraz social media.
+Technikum i studia stanowiły dla mnie solidny fundament do dalszego rozwoju – zarówno poprzez naukę podstaw, jak i bardziej zaawansowanych zagadnień.
+Kluczowym momentem w mojej ścieżce było zaangażowanie w projekt z zakresu analizy danych, który pozwolił mi nie tylko rozwinąć umiejętności, ale także ukierunkować swoją karierę zawodową.

-W tym portfolio chciałbym podzielić się z Tobą nie tylko moimi projektami, ale także moimi zainteresowania.
-Zapraszam do zapoznania się z moją twórczością i odkrywania razem ze mną świata wiedzy i możliwości, jakie niesie za sobą świat IT!
+Celem tego portfolio jest przedstawienie moich doświadczeń i projektów, które pokazują moje zaangażowanie oraz pasję do analizy danych.
+Mam nadzieję, że znajdziesz tutaj inspirację oraz ciekawe przykłady mojej pracy.
+Dziękuję za poświęcony czas i zapraszam do wspólnego odkrywania możliwości, jakie oferuje świat IT i analizy danych!

 ~ Kacper Kaczmarczyk
 _____________

-Hi!

-I invite you on a journey through my educational path from high school to university, all the way to a data analysis-related project.
-Here, I have gathered all the files related to projects and tasks that represent my interests, skills, and development over the years.
+I invite you to explore my portfolio, which showcases my development journey – from technical school, through university studies, to the implementation of a data analysis project.
+Here, you will find documentation of my projects, tasks, and achievements that reflect my interests, skills, and progress over the years.

-From the earliest years of my education, I have been driven by a passion for delving into knowledge and exploring new areas, especially in IT, databases, and social media.
-High school and university were times of discovering diverse fields and building fundamental skills that proved useful in my further development.
-Over time, I had the opportunity to delve into more advanced topics related to my passion.
-One of the most exciting moments of my journey was getting involved in a data analysis project, which helped me shape my career vision.
+From the very beginning of my education, I have been fascinated by acquiring knowledge and exploring new areas, particularly in IT, databases, and social media.
+Technical school and university provided me with a solid foundation for further growth – both through learning the basics and delving into more advanced topics.
+A pivotal moment in my journey was becoming involved in a data analysis project, which not only helped me refine my skills but also shaped my career path.

-In this portfolio, I would like to share not only my projects but also my interests with you.
-I invite you to explore my creations and discover together the world of knowledge and possibilities that the IT field brings!
+The goal of this portfolio is to present my experiences and projects, demonstrating my dedication and passion for data analysis.
+I hope you find inspiration here and discover engaging examples of my work.
+Thank you for your time, and I invite you to join me in exploring the opportunities that the world of IT and data analysis has to offer!

   ~ Kacper Kaczmarczyk